galacticcouncil/hydration-docs/docs/03_guides/06_governance/03_cancel_kill_referenda.md

 ---
-title: Cancel or Kill a Referenda
+title: Cancel or Kill a Referendum
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';